newsnowlabs/runcvm/README.md

 ## How DKVM works

-- DKVM's 'wrapper' runtime intercepts container create commands, and modifies the specification of the container before calling the standard containerd runc t
+- DKVM's 'wrapper' runtime intercepts container create commands, and modifies the specification of the container before calling the standard containerd runc to actually create the container.
+The wrapper mounts required code, devices (`/dev/kvm`, `/dev/net/tun`) and kernel modules into the container, increases the `/dev/shm` size, adds necessary capabilities (NET_ADMIN), and prepends the DKVM container entrypoint (`dkvm-ctr-entrypoint`) to the container's pre-existing entrypoint.
-- The dkvm-ctr-entrypoint is launched within the standard Docker container.
-It saves the container's pre-existing entrypoint and command line arguments, envir
+- The `dkvm-ctr-entrypoint` is launched as PID1 within the standard Docker container.
+It saves the container's pre-existing entrypoint and command line arguments, environment variables and network configuration.
+It launches `virtiofsd` for the container's root filesystem and keeps it running.
+It creates a bridge, that will join each pre-existing container network interface to a VM network interface.
+It launches a VM with a specified kernel (or the kernel referenced by /vmlinuz in the image) with the container’s root filesystem mounted via virtiofs, with the required network interfaces, and with dkvm-vm-init as the VM's init process.
+It waits for a TERM signal and, on receiving one, it sends an ACPI shutdown to the VM and tries also to power it down cleanly.
-- The dkvm-vm-init script runs within the VM.
-It reproduces the container’s environment variables and network configuration, then launches an init process tha
+- The `dkvm-vm-init` script runs within the VM.
+It reproduces the container’s environment variables and network configuration, then launches an init process that launches the saved entrypoint and arguments.
-- DKVM's 'wrapper' runtime also intercepts container exec commands, and modifies the command to execute a wrapper script within the container that uses the QE
+- DKVM's 'wrapper' runtime also intercepts container exec commands, and modifies the command to execute a wrapper script within the container that uses the QEMU Guest Agent protocol to execute the desired command within the VM.

 ## Limitations

 DKVM currently has the following limitations, which it may be possible to address later:

 - `docker run` arguments affecting the container will not all generally have the expected or even a supported effect on the VM.
-For example, while files and d
+For example, while files and directories can be bind-mounted (and volumes mounted), sockets bind-mounted from the host will not be accessible from within the VM.
 - `docker exec` doesn't currently support `-i` or `-t`.

 ## Options